scripting/electricPork/readme.md

 2. npm install

-3. <code>sudo electron-packager .
-"Electric Pork" --platform=darwin --arch=all --electron-version=0.37.5 --overwrite --icon=pork.icns</code>
+3. sudo electron-packager .
+"Electric Pork" --platform=darwin --arch=all --electron-version=0.37.5 --overwrite --icon=pork.icns

 There should be an Electric Pork sub-directory, with an app inside.
 You can copy that anywhere, or run it from that location.